Fellow archeologists and students, La-Mulana is an action-adventure platformer inspired by the PC games of the 1980s!

 If you dare, venture into the mysterious ruins of La-Mulana with me, Lemeza Kosugi.
 By the way I'm a third-generation Japanese, university professor and also a famous archaeologist.
 A descendant of ninjas, I've honed my abilities and can use a myriad of weapons and gear.
 Please assist me in solving the mysteries of the ruins of La-Muluna and beating my father, Shorn Kosugi, along the way.
 He, too, is a famous archaeologist and my eternal rival.
 So, let's grab my trusty whip, Mobile Super X PC and get ready for some archaeological ruins explorations!

 Originally meant to be a tribute to the days of the MSX computer game system (which even predated the NES), La-Mulana was a humble Japanese indie game with a lot of heart.
-Though indie games do not have a large following in Japan, the game...read full review
+Though indie games do not have a large following in Japan, the game slowly gained popularity in the west...read full review

 You're keen to post a comment, but you need to log in first.